 That word “shadow” (skia) is very important.
 It is the same word used by the inspired writer of Hebrews 10:1, when he speaks of “the law” and its sacrifices.
 They are a mere skia (shadow) of their fulfillment in Jesus Christ and the New Covenant.

-Second, we know the Church, by her apostolic authority, established “the Lord’s Day” to be Sunday, according to Acts 20:7, I Cor.
-16:1-2 and Rev. 1:10 (Cf. CCC 2175-2179).
+Second, we know that the Church, by her apostolic authority, established “the Lord’s Day” to be Sunday, according to Acts 20:7, 1 Corinthians 16:1-2, and Revelation 1:10 (see also CCC 2175-2179).
 This is the spiritual fulfillment of the Sabbath and is binding on Christians.
 But does this contradict Romans 14:5?
 Absolutely not!
-Again, that is not what St. Paul was talking about.
+Again, that is not what Paul was talking about.

-The truth is, the reason we do not keep the Passover, the Day of Atonement, and all of the other Jewish feasts and holy days and Kosher laws is that they have been fulfilled by Christ and thereby abolished.
+The truth is, the reason we do not keep the Passover, the Day of Atonement, and all of the other Jewish feasts and holy days and kosher laws is that they were fulfilled by Christ and thereby abolished.
 But only God has the authority to do this—and this authority extends to his Church.
 The Church participates in prerogatives that are, strictly speaking, God’s alone.
 Consider Daniel 2:20-21: “Blessed be the name of God for ever and ever, to whom belong wisdom and might.
-He changes times and seasons…”
+He changes times and seasons.”

-And very importantly, because the Church is, as St. Paul describes her, the body of Christ, “the fullness of him who fills all in all,” so it is that each time the Church establishes a new feast day it is exercising God’s divine authority.
+And very importantly, because the Church is, as Paul describes it, the body of Christ, “the fullness of him who fills all in all,” so it is that each time the Church establishes a new feast day, it is exercising God’s divine authority.
 Such proclamations really do bind because the Church participates in the divine authority that God alone possesses in a strict sense.